 Sounding Tapes: Types and Specifications

 Sounding tapes are the primary tools used for manual sounding.
 They come in various materials, such as steel or fiberglass, and are available in different lengths to accommodate various tank sizes.
-Sounding tapes are marked with clear graduations, typically in millimeters or inches, to allow for precise measurements.
+Sounding tapes are marked with clear graduations, typically in millimeters (mm), to allow for precise measurements.
 A weighted bob is attached to the end of the tape to ensure it reaches the bottom of the tank and remains stable during measurement.

 Water and Oil Finding Pastes

 Water and oil finding pastes are essential for accurately determining the interface between water and oil in a tank.
 These pastes are applied to the sounding tape before lowering it into the tank.
-When the tape is retrieved, the paste will change color at the water-oil interface, enabling the surveyor to record the precise level of each liquid.
+When the tape is retrieved, the paste will change color at the water-oil interface, enabling the surveyor (or the ship's engineer) to record the precise level of each liquid.
 This information is crucial for calculating the volume of fuel and water separately.

 Sounding Tables and Their Significance

 Sounding tables are comprehensive documents that provide information on the volumetric content of a tank at specific depths.
-These tables are unique to each tank and take into account the tank's shape, capacity, and any internal structures.
-Sounding tables are essential for converting the measured depth into an accurate volume, considering factors such as the ship's trim and list.
-The following table illustrates an example of a sounding table:
+These tables are unique to each tank (& also they are always ship-specific) and take into account the tank's shape, capacity, and any internal structures.

 Preparing for Manual Sounding

 Before starting manual sounding to measure bunker tank quantities, it's vital to check the sounding tape and bob.
 Any damage or changes can lead to wrong measurements.
-This can have big financial effects on the ship's operations.

 Ensuring the Sounding Tape and Bob are in Good Condition